Former Master Luthier of GibsonRen Ferguson" and

 -1969

-After leaving the military, he joined Westwood Music in Los Angeles, where he worked in sales and repairs.
+After being discharged from the military, I got a job at Westwood Music in Los Angeles, where I worked in sales and repairs.

 -1970

-In Santa Monica, California, he started a stringed instrument repair business with Rob Erlas.
+I started a string instrument repair business with Rob Aylas in Santa Monica, California.

 -1971